Workaround for sorting and filtering of merged cells

 2. On the Home tab, in the Alignment group, click Merge & Center:

-When you click this button, all selected cells in the worksheet will be merged.
+When you click this button, all selected cells in the worksheet will be unmerged.

-NOTE: If Merge & Center button isn't highlighted, there are no merged cells.
+Note: If the Merge & Center button isn't highlighted, there are no merged cells in the selection.

 Second step: Filling the Gaps in a Sheet